 11.3.1 Virtual Supply Awards

 The CAISO will pay each Scheduling Coordinator with Virtual Supply Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the Day-Ahead LMP at the Eligible PNode or Eligible Aggregated PNode multiplied by the MWhs of Virtual Supply Awards.
 Virtual Supply Awards subject to price correction will be settled as specified in Section 11.21.
 The CAISO will charge each Scheduling Coordinator with Virtual Supply Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the simple hourly average of the Dispatch Interval Real-Time LMPs at the Eligible PNode or Eligible Aggregated PNode multiplied by the MWhs of Virtual Supply Awards.
-The CAISO will charge each Scheduling Coordinator with Virtual Supply Awards at an Intertie an amount equal to the simple hourly average of the fifteen (15) minute HASP Intertie LMPs multiplied by the MWhs of Virtual Supply Awards.

 11.3.2 Virtual Demand Awards

 The CAISO will charge each Scheduling Coordinator with Virtual Demand Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the Day-Ahead Market LMP at the Eligible PNode or Eligible Aggregated PNode multiplied by the MWhs of Virtual Demand Awards.
 Virtual Demand Awards subject to price correction will be settled as specified in Section 11.21.
 The CAISO will pay each Scheduling Coordinator with Virtual Demand Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the simple hourly average of the Dispatch Interval Real-Time LMPs at the Eligible PNode or Eligible Aggregated PNode multiplied by the IFM MWhs of Virtual Demand Awards.
-The CAISO will pay each Scheduling Coordinator with Virtual Demand Awards at an Intertie an amount equal to the simple hourly average of the fifteen (15) minute HASP Intertie LMPs multiplied by the Day-Ahead MWhs of Virtual Demand Awards.

 * * *